lawanin/nih_funding/read_me.txt

 their harvard equivalents, and data on every NIH grant awarded to these departments in 2020

 As part of the combining process, he had to convert between abbreviated AAMC and NIH nomenclature.
-He produced a table to facilitate future coversion between these two.
-This is nih_aamc_names.csv
+He produced a table to facilitate future coversion.
+This table is nih_aamc_names.csv

 CAVEATS
-The intern determined Harvard equivalents without little knowledge of the full scope of each Harvard department and even less knowledge of each competitor departments.
+The intern determined Harvard equivalents with little knowledge of the full scope of each Harvard department and even less knowledge of each competitor department.
-He had purused the websites for each basic science department at Harvard and matched each competitor department usually only by looking at its name, at other times by a quick cursory look at the competitor department's website.
+He had perused the website for each basic science department at Harvard and matched each competitor department usually only by looking at its name, at other times also by a cursory look through the competitor department's website.
+Departments like Microbiology, Immunology, and Biomedical Informatics have names common to departments at many schools.
+Departments like BCMP and SCRB have uncommon names.
 At times, multiple competitors were assigned.
 At times, none were assigned.

 The list, with few exceptions, only includes departments of medical schools:
   Other organizational units (e.g. centers, institutes) at medical schools that compete with Harvard departments